zitec/genie-installer/README.md

 ## FAQ

-**Q**: Why don't you use `curl -sL https://zit.ec/genie | bash` instead of `bash <(curl -sL https://zit.ec/genie)`?
+**Q**: Why don't you use `curl -fsSL https://zit.ec/genie | bash` instead of `bash <(curl -fsSL https://zit.ec/genie)`?

 **A**: The shell script uses the `read` command for reading user input.
-By piping the script, we close the stdin and therefore it cannot be reopened.
-A workaround is to spawn a new process which will substitute the initial one.
+By piping the script, we will close the stdin and therefore we cannot read user input anymore.
+A workaround is to spawn a new bash process which will substitute the initial one.
 You can read more about it [here](https://askubuntu.com/questions/1463637/bash-builtin-read-after-a-pipe-doesnt-wait-for-user-input).